top of page

 Why RC rather than another company?

-Environmental Commitment: 1% of sales are donated to the Outdoor Fund 1% for the Planet and contribute to the conservation and restoration of the Jacques-Cartier River via the CBJC salmon fishway.
+• Environmental Commitment : contribute to the conservation and restoration of the Jacques-Cartier River via the CBJC salmon fishway.

 Conditions and prerequisites